 - Environmental Improvements to Campus North – provide seating and a common area for social use beneath the Library Building – Estates

-Federica Masieri, Course Leader for Regenerative Medicine in the Faculty of Health and Science said "Thanks to the forward thinking vision of our Founders Board, who believed in our proposal, we aim to develop a project that will strengthen our collaboration with the UK Stem Cell Bank.
+Federica Masieri, Course Leader for Regenerative Medicine in the Faculty of Health, Science and Technology said "Thanks to the forward thinking vision of our Founders Board, who believed in our proposal, we aim to develop a project that will strengthen our collaboration with the UK Stem Cell Bank.
 This will in turn unlock research and business potential for the science staff in the Department of Science and Technology, as well as for our Postgraduate and Undergraduate students.
 We hope that our work will bring positive outcomes for the local businesses, the Ipswich Hospital NHS Trust and our community at large.”

 Annabelle Richardson, Careers & Employability Adviser at the University, said “The University of Suffolk Student Placement Scheme will recruit three students in January 2017 to work initially within Student Services on the Ipswich campus, part time for sixteen weeks.
 The purpose of the scheme is to enable the students to have an enjoyable real experience and an insight into working within a supportive and nurturing environment.
 Aimed at students who have had limited opportunities, or limited experience perhaps due to disabilities.
 Students will be able to reflect and give feedback on how they believe they are doing and also be supported with strategies to increase their confidence and their job seeking skills where necessary.”